jhpce-jhu/jhpce_mkdocs/docs/sw/r-n-friends.md

 !!!
 Warning "Authoring Note"
     Jeffrey started copying over RStudio and RStudio Server images and text from the old web site.
 Then switched to another task.
 So those sections, especially, need careful review in this document.
 They may look complete but is not.

+!!!
+Warning "Authoring Note"
+    Multiple other documents refer to this one.
+If it is decided to break this document up into multiple documents, those reference links will need to be updated.

 We have a version of R available as a [module](modules.md).